-WordPress powers around 30% of the websites on the web.
+WordPress powers more than 30% of the websites on the web.
 This popularity not only attracts many other users but also hackers and spammers.
 Protecting your WordPress site from spammers is one of the hectic jobs for every WordPress site owner.
 After creating a new site with WordPress, the foremost annoying thing is receiving plenty of notification emails for new user registration on your site.

 You may be confused from where these mails are originating, especially if you are using subscription forms for newsletter or user registration.
 Also, you will continue to get these suspicious and junk emails even after disabling all subscription plugins on your site.
 Here is a simple solution, if you are looking for the way to stop these new user registration emails from your WordPress site.

 Before we start, it is necessary to understand that WordPress by default enables membership registration on your site.
 You can see this in the login screen when you try to login to your WordPress dashboard.
 When you login to your through “www.yoursite.com/wp-admin/” or “www.yoursite.com/wp-login.php” you can see the “Register” link below the login box.